Marino Sato

-Marino Sato (佐藤万璃音, Satō Marino) is a Japanese racing driver who is set to compete for United Autosports in the European Le Mans Series.
-He is best known for winning the 2019 Euroformula Open Championship before competing in the FIA Formula 2 Championship from 2020 to 2022.
+Marino Sato (佐藤万璃音, Satō Marino) is a Japanese racing driver who currently competes for United Autosports in the FIA World Endurance Championship and in the European Le Mans Series.
+He is the 2019 Euroformula Open champion.

 He is not related to former Formula One driver Takuma Sato.

 Early career

 Formula 4

 In 2015, Marino Sato competed in the 2015 Italian F4 Championship for Euronova Racing/Vincenzo Sospiri Racing.
 He finished on the podium once and came 10th in the final standings.
 Sato would remain with the team for the 2016 Italian F4 Championship.
 However, even when he won a race at Imola, he only finished 18th in the driver's championship.

 FIA Formula 3 European Championship

 2017

 Sato progressed to the 2017 FIA Formula 3 European Championship to drive for Motopark.
 He scored one point during the season and finished 19th in the standings.

 2018

 Despite having been the second-lowest driver in the standings to compete at every event, he was retained for the 2018 season.
 His performance improved compared to 2017, and he finished 16th in the championship.